Harikrishna-AL/GSoC_sub/README.md

   ```
   source env/bin/activate
   ```
-  To install the required python packages in our enviournment
+  To install the required python packages in our environment
   ```
   pip install requirenments.txt
   ```